Table of Contents[Hide][Show]

 San Diego Beaches

-Del Mar, situated in San Diego’s North Coastal region, is known for its dog-friendly beaches, the Del Mar Fairgrounds and the Del Mar Racetrack.
+Situated in San Diego’s North Coastal region, Del Mar is known for its dog-friendly beaches, the Del Mar Fairgrounds and the Del Mar Racetrack.
 The seaside village is a happening place in summer when fans gather to wager on their favorite horses at the historic racetrack.
 In addition, the Del Mar Fairgrounds is home to the annual San Diego County Fair.

 Orange County Beaches